tailrecursion/restructure/README.md

 ## Notes

-- Identity: if no effective change occurs (value equality at all rewritten points), `over` returns a result that is `identical?` to the input.
+- Identity: if no effective change occurs (value and metadata equality at all rewritten points), `over` returns a result that is `identical?` to the input.
 - See [CLOS.md](CLOS.md) for the CLOS-style generic function system in this repo.